Tackling road casualties with average speed cameras

 The routes are (cameras will cover traffic flow in both directions):

-- A565 Southport New Road (1.2m) between B5246 at Mere Brow and the Gravel Lane roundabout at Banks.
+- A565 Southport New Road (3.7m) between Tarleton crossroads and the Gravel Lane roundabout at Banks.

 - A588 Head Dyke Lane, Pilling (2m) between Fold House Caravan Park and Bourbles Lane.